This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Unilever Group (NYSE:UL)

 Unilever's Share of Global Skin & Hair Care Market: More than 80% of Unilever's sales in the emerging markets come from its personal care and home care businesses.
 We estimate that Unilever's Skin Care & Hair Care Market Share gradually increased from 10% in 2008 to 12.6% in 2013, before declining to 10.5% in 2014.
-We expect Unilever's Skin Care & Hair Care Market Share to continue to increase reaching 13.9% by the end of our forecast period.
-There could be a 13% downside to the Trefis price estimate if the market share declined to 7%.
+We expect Unilever's Skin Care & Hair Care Market Share to reach 14% by the end of our forecast period.
+There will be a more than 10% downside in our valuation for the company if the market share declines to 7%.

 Unilever N.V.
-(NYSE: UN) is a public limited company registered in the Netherlands, which has listings of its shares and depositary receipts for shares on the Euronext Amsterdam and of New York Registry Shares on the New York Stock Exchange.
+(NYSE: UN) is a public limited company registered in the Netherlands.
+The company's shares are and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.

-Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange and, as American Depositary Receipts, on the New York Stock Exchange.
+Unilever PLC (NYSE: UL) is a public limited company registered in the UK and Wales which has shares listed on the London Stock Exchange, and American Depositary Receipts, on the New York Stock Exchange.
 The two parent companies, NV and PLC, together with their group companies, operate as a single economic entity, the Unilever Group.

-Unilever is a market leader in mass skin care products and deodorants, and comes at a second position in daily hair care.
+Unilever is a market leader in mass skin care products and deodorants, and the second largest player in daily hair care products.
 Principal brands in personal care include Dove, Lux, and Rexona (including Sure and Degree), Sunsilk (including Seda / Sedal), Axe and Pond’s.
 Other important brands include Suave, Clear, Lifebuoy and Vaseline, together with Signal and Close Up in oral care.
-Personal care accounts for 37% of Unilever's revenues and 41% of its operating profit.
+Personal care accounts for approximately 37% of Unilever's revenues and 41% of its operating profit.

 Unilever is a leading manufacturer of ice cream sold under the international Heart brand, including Cornetto, Magnum, Carte d’Or, Solero, Wall’s, Kibon, Algida and Ola.
 Other popular brands include Ben & Jerry’s, Breyers, Klondike and Popsicle.
 Unilever is a leading manufacturer of tea beverages.
 Principal tea brands are Lipton, Brooke Bond and PG Tips.
 The ice cream and beverages business segment, as reported by the company, also includes weight management products, the principle one being Slim-Fast.
 It also includes nutritionally enhanced products that are sold in developing markets.
 Ice cream & beverages account for 19% of Unilever's revenues and 7% of its operating profit.